vkdolea/age-system/README.md

 - Add Stunt Die or Focus (or both) to damage roll when rolling damage from chat
 - Support to track Serendipity (MAGE Companion), Complication (MAGE Companion)
 - Churn Tracker (The Expanse RPG) available
+- Point mouse slightly above Tracker or Roller and a Drag Bar will appear.
+Click and drag to reposition.
+Right click Drag Bar to return to  original position!
 - Supports Vehicles and Spaceships

 ## Spaceship and Vehicle Controls